US Civics Guide and Education

 VOCABULARY

-- writ of certiorari * Through a written demand by a higher court to a lower court requesting lower-court submit all documents pertaining to a case for their review.
+- writ of certiorari * written demand by a higher court to a lower court requesting lower-court submit all documents pertaining to a case for their review.

 - en banc "on the bench" entire court or quorum hear case.